 How to Empty the Recycle Bin in Windows 11

-Note: If you have more than one drive (like a second hard drive or a USB stick), each may have its own Recycle Bin.
-Usually, USB drives don’t have a recycle bin but you can turn it on for them if you want.
+Each drive on a computer, such as a second hard drive or a USB stick, may have its own Recycle Bin.
+Typically, USB drives do not have a Recycle Bin, but users can choose to activate one if desired.

 Why Should You Empty the Recycle Bin?

-Here are simple ways to empty your Recycle Bin:
+Here are a few ways to empty your Recycle Bin:

 Most Windows computers have the Recycle Bin icon on the desktop.